swtcpro/jingtum-lib-csharp/docs/docs.md

 ```

 ### OfferEffect
-The offer is bought by or sold to others after the offer is created.
+The offer is bought by or sold to others after the offer was created.
 It has following info.

 ```
 //Type: OfferEffect